open-sauced/docs/blog/2024/2024-06-17-valibot-a-new-approach-to-data-validation-in-javascript.md

 You can view the updated example in [this Valibot playground](https://valibot.dev/playground/?code=JYWwDg9gTgLgBAKjgQwM5wG5wGZQiOAcg2QBtgAjCGQgbgCh6BjCAO1XgFERlhSBlJgAsApjzgBeTADowwMCIAUGaRyjBWAc0UBKADQyxvUrp0NmbDpjLAAJt2OSZqZNhEAFZFFRKHfQaI8BoQAVsisIiIAHsjgpCLSLCCEZows7BDx0qQQ2iTk9jx8qUA).

-If this were running in an application, it would throw, so we'd want to handle that.
-You can see an example of that in a recent pull request of mine.
+You can see an example of valibot in action in a recent pull request of mine.

 ```typescript
 if (context.query.id) {